Activity Providers

-Applications close on Wednesday 28 June.
-Accepted applicants will be notified on Friday 30 June.
+Activity Provider registrations open 26 February 2024 and close on Friday 17 May.
+Accepted applicants will be notified on Friday 21 June.

-If you have additional requirements outside the standard exhibitor package please let us know on the registration form and we will do our best to accommodate your requests.
+If you have additional requirements outside the standard exhibitor package or feel that your exhibit would be better suited to the forecourt, please let us know on the registration form and we will do our best to accommodate your requests.

 Designing your space